 For the purpose of describing the loading gauge, the parameters given in the IM network statement were used i.e. Belgium and Germany - the profile parameter, the Netherlands, Lithuania, Latvia and Estonia - the loading gauge parameter.
 In Poland, profile P/C 400 is possible only upon request.
-The compliance criteria for loading gauge as described in the TEN-T Regulation are not being considered here.
-For this parameter, TEN-T requirement apply till 2040 for core and extended core.
+The compliance criteria for loading gauge (by 2040) as described in the TEN-T Regulation are not being considered here.